 Economic and industry risk factors that may affect our business, in particular those that could affect our liquidity and capital resources, are as described under the heading "Risk Factors" in our AIF, available on the Company's SEDAR+ profile at www.sedarplus.ca.
 In particular, there are currently significant uncertainties in capital markets impacting the availability of equity financing for the purposes of mineral exploration and development.
-There are also significant uncertainties relating to the global economy, economy, political uncertainties including the US President election, and increasing geopolitical risk, including the current conflicts between Russia and Ukraine, and Israel and Palestine, increased volatility in the prices of gold, copper, other precious and base metals and other minerals, as well as increasing volatility in the foreign currency exchange markets which impact our business and may impact our ability to remain a going concern.
+There are also significant uncertainties relating to the global economy, economy, political uncertainties, increasing geopolitical risk, including the current conflicts between Russia and Ukraine and in the Middle East, the impact of fluctuating changes in import and export tariffs, increased volatility in the prices of gold, copper, other precious and base metals and other minerals, as well as increasing volatility in the foreign currency exchange markets which impact our business and may impact our ability to remain a going concern.